I’m 31, I Have A $290K Joint Income & I’m Really Lucky To Have Such A Good Support System

 Was there an expectation for you to attend higher education?
 Did you participate in any form of higher education?
 If yes, how did you pay for it?

-None of my and K.’s parents didn’t have college degrees, and it was an expectation that we went in some capacity.
+My parents don’t have college degrees, and neither do K.’s, and it was an expectation that we went in some capacity.
 I have my bachelor’s in marketing while K. has his master’s in accounting and a CPA license.
 My parents paid for a portion of my college, I had $25,000 debt when I left — we paid it off early on.
 K. received $10,000 and worked two or three jobs to pay off his college.
 He also finished his master’s early, which saved us some.

 Growing up, what kind of conversations did you have about money?
 Did your parent(s) educate you about finances?